 Under the above criteria, in Georgia, workers‘ compensation does cover pre–existing conditions in many situations.
 However, this can vary per state and might be different in other locations.

 Whether you have a pre-existing condition or not, it’s vital that you receive a medical examination very soon after your work injury occurs.
-The doctor you see will evaluate your situation and determine how a pre-existing condition may be related to your injuries and disability.
+The doctor you see will evaluate your current condition and determine how a pre-existing condition may be related to your injuries and disability.

 Common Pre-Existing Conditions that Can Be Aggravated Through Employment

-Depending on how your work accident occurred, any previous condition may potentially become aggravated during the injury.
-However, you may run into problems if there was evidence of your pre-existing condition causing issues for you before your accident happened.
-Unfortunately, insurance companies know how to use the gray areas in workers’ comp laws to reduce the benefits they provide.
+However, you may run into problems if there was medical evidence of your pre-existing condition causing issues for you before your accident happened.

 Filing and Fighting for Your Claim

 Filing your claim is rarely the end of your case.
 Insurance adjusters are trained to look for ways to reduce the value of a claim.
-If you have a pre-existing condition, even if it was clearly aggravated by the work injury, they might seek ways to reduce or deny your claim based on your previous injury or condition.
+They might seek ways to reduce or deny your claim based on your previous injury or condition.

 A lawyer who is trained to handle these types of workers’ compensation cases can help you build a strong claim and prepare for any pushback from the insurance company (or your employer).
 You should not be punished just because you had a former condition that got worse during an accident while doing your job.